people3k/p3k14c-data-scrubbing/README.md

 # Usage

 1. Ensure that your raw records file is saved using UTF-8 encoding.
-This can be accomplish by most CSV-handling programs.
+This can be accomplished by most CSV-handling programs.
 2. Execute the program by running ``python scrub.py in_file.csv out_file.csv`` in the command line, where the input file is the name of the raw records file.

 The cleaned records will be saved to your specified filename, a list of unknown lab codes will be saved to ``unknown_codes.csv``, and a list of all deleted records with their reason for removal will be saved to ``graveyard.csv``.